English

 Press Win+R to launch the Run window, type cmd and hit Enter to open the Command Prompt Window.

-Enter ping -a (without the angle brackets) to the command line and hit Enter again to confirm.
+Enter “ping -a the IP address” you want to verify to the command line and hit Enter again to confirm.
 Ping shows the domain name it has detected in the first line displayed.

 07 The rDNS test using Ping in Windows OS

 Most of common operating systems contain nslookup software for advanced users which, by default, asks the DNS server used by your computer to get information about the required DNS records.
-If you want to use it in Windows, launch Command Prompt again and type nslookup (without the angle brackets).
+If you want to use it in Windows, launch Command Prompt again and type nslookup the domain you want to look up.
 The response will contain the A and AAAA domain records.

 08 coolhousing.net domain AAAA and A records.
 Note that the response came from the DNS server of the computer on which the screenshot was taken, i.e. from the DNS cache of the author’s home router.

 You can discover more options if you run nslookup using just the nslookup command.
 This way, the application keeps running and enables you to specify some parameters.
-Use server to set up the DNS record verification process on a DNS server other than “yours”.
+Use server “server IP address” to set up the DNS record verification process on a DNS server other than “yours”.
 Google’s public DNS server at 8.8.8.8 is one of the most popular.
-Use ls –d to display DNS records of any domain.
+Use ls –d “the domain being investigated” to display DNS records of any domain.
 Press Ctrl+C or close the Command Prompt window to exit nslookup.
 However, nslookup options go far beyond the above mentioned: For more options, look at the Microsoft (https://support.microsoft.com/) site or Wikipedia (https://en.wikipedia.org/wiki/Nslookup)

 09 How to use nslookup to verify DNS records using the Google DNS server.
 The last line contains a command to list coolhousing.net domain DNS records.